 Art & Design

-At Manorcroft Primary School, we believe that art and design gives opportunities for children to explore and see the world in new and exciting ways, ensuring they can express their individual creativity, whilst learning about and making links with a wide spectrum of different types of art in our society.
-The art and design curriculum will develop children’s critical abilities and understanding of their own and other’s cultural heritage, through studying a diverse range of male and female artists, architects and designers through history.
+At Manorcroft, we believe that art and design gives opportunities for children to explore and see the world in new and exciting ways, ensuring they can express their individual creativity, whilst learning about and making links with a wide spectrum of different types of art in our society.
+The art and design curriculum develops children’s critical abilities and understanding of their own and other’s cultural heritage, through studying a diverse range of male and female artists, architects and designers through history.
 Our children will have an understanding of the visual elements of art and design (line, tone, texture, colour, pattern, shape, 3D form) from an accessible and engaging curriculum, enabling children to reach their full potential.

-To ensure high standards of teaching and learning in art and design, we implement a progressive curriculum.
+To ensure high standards of teaching and learning in Art and Design, we implement a progressive curriculum.
 We use Cornerstones as a tool to support the teaching of art and design through a project based approach.
 This follows the knowledge and skills stated in the National Curriculum 2014 and Early Years Framework 2021.
-The art and design subject leader has carefully planned the projects that will take place to ensure careful coverage and progression of skills.
+The Art and Design subject leader has carefully planned the projects that will take place to ensure careful coverage and progression of skills.
 There is an emphasis on knowledge that ensures children understand key art vocabulary, the context of artwork, as well as the artists, architects and designers that they are learning about and being inspired by.
 By teaching through projects, teachers make links with other curriculum areas including humanities.
 As well as knowledge, we focus on the explicit teaching of skills: drawing, painting, printing, collage and sculpture.
 This means that children are given the opportunities to express their creative imagination, as well as practice and develop mastery in the key processes of art.
-We provide a variety of opportunities for art and design learning to take place within and beyond the classroom as part of our commitment to outdoor learning.
+We provide a variety of opportunities for Art and Design learning to take place within and beyond the classroom as part of our commitment to outdoor learning.